Narrowband Receive Array

 .

-Subarray steering method - method of steering the DN beam of a separate sublattice
+Subarray steering method — method for controlling the beam at the bottom of a separate sublattice

 | Phase